deanwheatley/Daemon-Breathalyzer/TEST_SUITE_SUMMARY.md

 ## ✅ Test Suite Complete

-A comprehensive test suite has been created for the ASUS Fan Control application, covering all major features and components.
+A comprehensive test suite has been created for the Daemon Breathalyzer application, covering all major features and components.

 ## 📊 Test Coverage